-The inflation rate in China rose to 2.7% year-on-year in May of 2019.
+The inflation rate in China jumped to 2.1% in April 2022 and stayed at that level in May of 2022.
+This is the highest since November 2021, amid the logistics disruptions caused by strict COVID-19 measures.
 However, the Company's actual cost of operations has significantly exceeded the overall inflation rate in China.
 The rapid growth of China's economy in general has in the past few years increased the Company's operating costs, including energy prices and labor costs.
 These increased costs have adversely affected the Company's cost of operations, caused the Company to increase its prices, and resulted in the loss of some customers.

 There is no fixed minimum wage which is applicable to all of China; local governments in China adopt different amounts based on the situation in their area.
-China's Guangdong Province, where our manufacturing facilities are located, raised minimum wages by approximately 20% in May 2011 and another 19.1% in March 2013.
+China's Guangdong Province, where our manufacturing facilities are located, raised minimum wages by approximately 10% in December 2021.
 Effective May 1, 2015, minimum wage levels across Guangdong Province, including Dongguan, where our manufacturing facilities are located, were increased by an average of 15.3%.
-Effective July 1, 2018, the Guangdong Provincial Government increased the Province's statutory minimum wage by around RMB200 per month.
+Effective December 1, 2021, the Guangdong Provincial Government increased the Province's statutory minimum wage by around RMB180 per month.
 The Provincial Government sets different tiers of minimum wages according to the developmental status of the Province's urban clusters.
-In the City of Dongguan, where our manufacturing facilities are located, the minimum wage was increased by 13.9%.
+In the City of Dongguan, where our manufacturing facilities are located, the minimum wage was raised to RMB1,900 per month from RMB1,720 per month since July 1, 2018.
+Regions may want to freeze local wages in order to maintain their economic competitiveness amid the economic slowdown.